-Priority Practice Current Self-Assessm Domain ent Rating

-Learning Support F1 Minimal Through PLCs and data teams teachers will apply best practices in the area of assessment driving instruction.
-Measures of this practice will include all teachers in the PLC implementing strategies that are appropriate for each students' individual learning needs during every data cycle.
+Priority Practice Associated High-Impact Domain Current Self-Assessm ent Rating Practice Goal Learning Support F1 Through PLCs and data teams teachers will apply best practices in the area of priority standards driven instruction.
+Measures of this practice will include all teachers in the PLC implementing strategies that are effective for each students' individual learning needs during every data cycle.
 The focus will be on the growth of students from short cycles to post tests and tracked in the data teams cycle.
-The goal will be for 90% of our teachers to be implementing high impact strategies for both assessment of learning and implementing interventions and enrichments based on those assessments.
-Evidence of this will be provided in PLC agenda notes as well as teacher lesson plans.
-Professional Development D3 Minimal Through PLCs and professional developments, teachers will apply best practices in the area of assessment driven instruction.
-Measures of this practice will include all teachers in the PLC implementing strategies learned in professional development which are appropriate for each students' individual learning needs and assess the effectiveness of the interventions.
-The focus will be on the growth of teachers' understanding of the content from data collected in professional development settings and applied to the classroom environment.
-The goal will be for 90% of our teachers to be implementing high impact strategies.
-Evidence of this will be provided in classroom observations and evaluations, as well as PLC collaboration agenda items.
+The goal will be for all teachers to be implementing effective teaching strategies for both assessment of learning and implementing interventions and enrichments based on those assessments.
+Evidence of this will be provided in PLC agenda notes and the District Data Team Form.